jyotirathore101098/Wanderlust/README.md

 # Wanderlust

-Developed a full-stack website to connect individuals seeking rental accommodations with property owners looking to rent out their homes.
+Developed a full-stack website using MVC framework to connect individuals seeking rental accommodations with property owners looking to rent out their homes.
 Designed and deployed a fully functional platform utilising EJS, JavaScript, Bootstrap, Node.js, Express.js, MongoDB, Expression-session libraries, etc to ensure a seamless,